 Justice, equality, safety, responsibility, and prosperity . . . those are the things we cherish.
 My goal in being a Representative is to take those values and put them into action, and you all helped me do that over the last two years.
 With your help, I was able to go to Olympia and fight for those values and put them into action.

-“New comers” were in abundance and rather surprising in such a somber time but maybe that was because of the tough economic conditions.
-The venue is a great place for many conversations at the same time and they were “animated”.
-The usual suspects were there too, while a few of the prominent candidates took a pass.
+“New comers” were in abundance and rather surprising in such a somber time for Democrats but maybe that was because of the tough economic conditions.
+Toad Hall is great venue for many conversations at the same time and they were “animated”.
+The usual Democratic suspects were there too, while a few of the prominent candidates took a pass.
 Several “non-partisan” city council members were there as well.

 The energy level was high for all in attendance.
 The three most successful candidates were Bonnie Mager, Andy Billig and the real surprise, Frank Malone.